kanghui0204/IsaacLab-Arena-vln/docs/pages/installation.rst

 - **With GR00T:** This container contains additional dependencies for running ``isaac_arena`` with the GR00T policy.

-To launch out container, run:
+To launch our container.
+First clone the repository:

+:isaac_arena_git_clone_code_block:

+and then launch the container:

 .. tabs::
     .. tab:: Without GR00T